Kraboobee/ovidius-astro-theme/src/content/pages/about.md

     src: '/avatar.jpg'
 ---

 Kirstin Kleyn is a multitalented creator from Cape Town South Africa.
-After graduating from Stellenbosch University with a BMus, she developed her hobbies of cardmaking, scrapbooking and dictatorship.
+After graduating from Stellenbosch University with a BMus, she developed her hobbies of cardmaking and scrapbooking.

-> Kaamraan is a loser.

-She mains Shaheen and Law.